Cruzy22k/cookbook/packet_tracer/lab.5.1.router.dhcp.md

 Router(dhcp-config)#exit
 ```

-WAIT: Before we go into the PC settings and turn on the `dhcp.client` breath and wait a bit.
+WAIT: Before we go into the PC settings and turn on the `dhcp client` breathe and wait a bit.

 If we turn the PC on now, it will pick any IP address between 1 and 254.
 We don't want that, we want to reserve some IP ranges.

-Now we could have manually limited that above but we can also exclude some specific numbers from the range:
+Now we could have manually limited that above, but we can also exclude some specific numbers from the range:

 ### DHCP exclude